Cooper-Siegel Community Library Test Proctoring Policy

 What you need to know:

 - Proctored exams are by appointment only.
 Appointments are made by filling out the online form below.
-Tests can only be taken and administered during our regular operating hours: 10-8 Mondays, Wednesdays, and Thursdays; 10-5 Tuesdays, Saturdays and Fridays; and 1-5 on Sundays (fall, winter and spring).
+Tests can only be taken and administered during our regular operating hours: 9-5 on Mondays, Wednesdays, and Fridays; 9-7 on Tuesdays and Thursdays; 9-4 on Saturdays and 1-5 on Sundays (Sept-May).

 - We ask for a minimum of 2 business days advanced notice for a scheduled proctored exam.
 It is your responsibility to notify the library if you are unable to make your appointment.
 We will reschedule tests only when the library is unable to abide by its agreement due to circumstances beyond its control (for example: weather or equipment issues).